publicsamples/Oi-Grandad/README.md

 ## Oi, Grandad!

-Oi, Grandad! is a 4 voice granular synthesiser inspired by modular synthesis and certain, "lazy" DAW composition workflows.
+Oi, Grandad! is a granular synthesiser inspired by modular synthesis and certain, "lazy" DAW composition workflows.

 Two versions of Oi, Grandad! are currently maintained. **V1**, my first real attempt at making a plug-in, is generally more stable and can be considered feature complete. **V2** expands on the original idea with new features, a different approach to the user interface and is probably a bit buggier.